CarrieForle/CustomTranslationSilksong/docs/reference/README.md

 ## Escape characters

-[Escaping character](https://en.wikipedia.org/wiki/Escape_character) is needed when putting the character as-is makes the file an invalid format, such as double quotation mark `"` (`\u0022`) in `entry.json`.
+You can write Unicode direcly without [escaping character](https://en.wikipedia.org/wiki/Escape_character).
+Escaping is only needed when putting the character as-is makes the file invalid, such as double quotation mark `"` (`\u0022`) in `entry.json`.
+Let me know if there are other scenarios that requires escaping!

 To escape characters, you write Unicode code points as `\uXXXX`.
-In every case however, you can just put Unicode characters directly, no need to escape.

 For example, the following `entry.json` translate `MAIN_START` to `"Start Game"` (with quotation marks!):